INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 ## 8. Citations and References

-Thanks to Mayuresh Deodhar for his hardwork, he built the model and got all the data we need.
+Thanks to Mayuresh Deodhar for his hardwork, he built the machine learning models and got all the data we need.

 Tutorial by Prof.Brown: [Link](https://github.com/nikbearbrown/INFO_6210)<br/>